 Lilly Pilly berries can be consumed fresh, out-of-hand, but the fruit’s tart flavor can sometimes be overpowering when raw.
 The sour notes are balanced when the berries are paired with sweeteners, and the fruits are primarily utilized in Australia in cooked applications, including baking and boiling.
 Lilly Pilly berries are used to make jams, jellies, syrups, and chutney, and they are incorporated into salad dressings for a unique flavor.
 The fruits are also mixed into green salads, blended into smoothies, cooked with sugar and used as a topping over ice cream, or baked into muffins, pies, cakes, bread, and tarts.
 In addition to sweet preparations, Lilly Pilly berries can be served as a tangy sauce for roasted meats or infused into liquors for cocktails.
 Lilly Pilly fruits pair well with hard cheeses such as cheddar, manchego, and aged gouda, fruits such as strawberries, blackberries, and blueberries, meats such as kangaroo, pork, poultry, and lamb, and fragrant floral-forward herbs such as cilantro and lemon verbena.
 Whole, unwashed Lilly Pilly berries will keep 2 to 3 weeks in the refrigerator.
 The fruits can also be frozen in a sealed container for two years.

-Lilly Pilly berries are known as bush tucker or bush food, which is a descriptor used for native Australian plants that were consumed as a source of nutrition among Aboriginal Australians.
-In ancient times, when the brightly colored berries were in season, they were gathered by the women and children and were primarily consumed fresh, out-of-hand.
-Lilly Pilly berries were also dried and stored for extended use throughout the year and could be easily carried when traveling on foot.
+Lilly Pilly berries are known as bush tucker or bush food, a descriptor used for native Australian plants that are consumed as a source of nutrition among Aboriginal Australians.
+The brightly colored berries are gathered by hand when the berries are in season and are primarily consumed fresh.
+Lilly Pilly berries are also dried and stored for extended use throughout the year as they can be easily carried when traveling on foot.
 In 1770, Lilly Pilly berries were one of the first recorded plants in the logs of Captain Cook, and with the continued settling of European colonists, Lilly Pilly berries expanded in popularity as a flavoring for jams and jellies.

-Lilly Pilly trees are native to Australia and Southeast Asia, where they have been growing wild since ancient times.
-In Australia, the trees are primarily grown in Queensland and New South Wales, and the hardy plants favor the volcanic and deep sandy soils found throughout the tropical and subtropical rainforests of the region.
+Lilly Pilly trees are native to Australia and Southeast Asia, where they are found growing wild.
+In Australia, the trees are primarily located in Queensland and New South Wales, and the hardy plants favor the volcanic and deep sandy soils found throughout the tropical and subtropical rainforests of the area.
+Over time, the berries were also introduced to other regions worldwide.
 Today Lilly Pilly trees are cultivated on a small scale for their tart berries and are also grown in home gardens as an ornamental variety.
 When in season, the berries can be found through specialty grocers and local farmer’s markets, mainly in the Southern Hemisphere.
 Outside of the Southern Hemisphere, Lilly Pilly berries are extremely rare and are available through select growers in California.
 The Lilly Pilly berries featured in the photograph above were grown at Murray Family Farms near Bakersfield, California.